-A classic seaside tradition of a ride on a Donkey can be enjoyed at Mablethorpe, it's certainly a part of growing up that I remember I use to love.
-Let the kids jump on and take a stroll along the beautiful beach.
+A classic seaside tradition of a ride on a Donkey can be enjoyed at Mablethorpe, it's certainly a part of growing up that I remember I used to love, so let the kids jump on and take a stroll along the beautiful beach.

 MABLETHORPE BEACH DOG RESTRICTIONS

 From the 1st of May until the 30th of September dogs are prohibited on Mablethorpe central beach, however the north beach of Mablethorpe which is to the left of the beach as you enter the central promenade, is dog friendly.
 There is a huge amount of space there available for you to take your dogs for a walk and let them get some exercise.
 If you are unsure about where you can take your dog, there is signage in place along the beach.